 The employer needs to determine if any portion of the refund/rebate is a "plan asset".
 Plan assets belong to the participants and may not be kept by the employer or used to pay its expenses.
-The relevant plan documents should indicate the source of the premiums paid to the insurance carrier and might describe the ownership interest in rebates or refunds of premiums received by the plan.
+The relevant plan documents should indicate the source of the premiums paid to the insurance carrier and might describe how to determine the ownership interest in rebates or refunds of premiums received by the plan.

-In most instances, the plan documents will not resolve ownership interests, and the employer will need to rely on the sources and relative ratios of paid premiums in order to determine what portion of the refund is a plan asset and proceed to Step 3.
+In most instances, the plan documents do not address ownership interests, and the employer will need to rely on the sources and relative ratios of paid premiums in order to determine what portion of the refund is a plan asset and proceed to Step 3.